Improve health and prevent harm through valid and useful genomic tools in clinical and public health practices.

 On the other hand, genetic tests that are not valid or useful have the potential to cause harm by prompting inappropriate changes in medical care based on incomplete or incorrect information.

 Family health history is an important risk factor for common diseases, independent from traditional risk factors.
-More than 50 percent of the population is at increased risk of diabetes, cancer, or heart disease because they have close relatives with 1 or more of these diseases.
-Family health history has the potential to improve health by finding people who are at risk for disease in the future or who are already sick but have not been diagnosed.5
+More than 50% of the population is at increased risk of diabetes, cancer, or heart disease because they have close relatives with 1 or more of these diseases.
+Family health history has the potential to improve health by identifying people who are at risk for disease in the future or who are already sick but have not been diagnosed.10

 Emerging Issues in Genomics

-- It is becoming increasingly difficult for evidence-based, independent review panels to evaluate quickly and thoroughly the proposed health benefits and harms of the fast-growing number of genetic tests and family health history tools.
+- It is becoming increasingly difficult for independent review panels to evaluate quickly and thoroughly the evidence of the proposed health benefits and harms of the fast-growing number of genetic tests and family health history tools.

 The development of new Healthy People objectives in genomics may be hindered by the limited availability of both evidence-based practice recommendations and national data to monitor progress.

 Many opportunities and challenges for realizing the promise of genomics to improve health outcomes lie ahead, including:

 - Creating and evaluating scientific evidence to support valid and useful genetic tests and family health history tools